dfreeman500/City-data/README.md

 * Connect to an external/3rd party API and read data into your app
     * validateByWeatherAPI() in city.py connects to openweathermap.org API
 * Visualize data in a graph, chart, or other visual representation of data
-    * graph_data.py uses matplotlib and pandas to graph data from a csv
+    * graph_data.py uses matplotlib and pandas to graph data from a csv, flask_app.py uses Bokeh for visualization
 * Implement a “scraper” that can be fed a type of file or URL and pull information off of it.
     * Bs4 is used to scrape wikipedia information in the city.py
 * Other features
-    * Flask app
+    * Flask app, Bokeh graph visualization

 #